Community Climate Funding logo Community Climate Funding logo

 No

 Professional input is not required at the application phase.
-Applications may undergo a review by a technical expert to ensure the feasibility and scientific merit of the proposal.
+Applications may undergo a review by a technical expert to ensure the feasibility and scientific merit of the application.

 Specific Eligibility Requirements

 Applications are reviewed to verify eligibility and to assess technical and scientific merit.
-All project proposals are subject to the same evaluation criteria.If project applications are approved in principle, applicants are notified and will be contacted by an ECCC Project Manager to negotiate a funding agreement that outlines the terms and conditions of the funding.
+All project applications are subject to the same evaluation criteria.If project applications are approved in principle, applicants will be contacted to negotiate a funding agreement that outlines the terms and conditions of the funding.

 Other Eligible Applicants